centrifugal/documentation/README.md

 It brings together several repositories linked by a common purpose – give you a complete and ready to use solution when you want to add real-time events into your web application.

-Chats, real-time graphs and notifications, various counters and even games can be built using our instruments – real-time messaging server, javascript browser client and client libraries for your favorite language.
+Chats, real-time charts, notifications, various counters and even games can be built using our instruments – [real-time messaging server](server/README.md), [javascript browser client](client/README.md) and [client
+API libraries](libraries/README.md) for your favorite language.

 Our real-time server easily integrates with your existing web site – you don't need to change your project architecture and philosophy to get real-time events.
+Real-time server is language agnostic – its API can be used from any programming language.

 On client side users of your web application communicate with real-time server using our javascript client over Websockets or [SockJS](https://github.com/sockjs/sockjs-client)